ushenginnering/can-site/Readme.md

     - `> python manage.py runserver`

-4. navigate to **localhost:8000** and you'll see the website come up
+4. navigate to **localhost:8000** and you'll see the website come up.

+## Next time you want to run the project these are the next you'll take

+1. navigate to the folder of project.

+2. Run The Following Command
+    - `> venv\Scripts\activate`
+    - `> pip install -r requirements.txt` > incase i installed new library.
+    - `> python manage.py runserver`